renovatebot/renovate/docs/usage/self-hosted-configuration.md

 To handle the case where the underlying Git processes appear to hang, configure the timeout with the number of milliseconds to wait after last received content on either `stdOut` or `stdErr` streams before sending a `SIGINT` kill message.

-The value must be between 2000 and 60000 (milliseconds) inclusive.
 The value must be between `2000` and `6000` (milliseconds) inclusive.

 ## gitUrl